 - A severe skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause severe health problems that may not go away, and sometimes death.
 Get medical help right away if your child has signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in the mouth, throat, nose, or eyes.

 - Eye problems have happened with this drug.
-Some types of eye problems may need to be treated right away to lower the chance of long-lasting eyesight loss.
+Some types of eye problems may need to be treated right away to lower the chance of lasting eyesight loss.
 Call your child’s doctor right away if your child has any changes in eyesight, eye pain, or very bad eye irritation.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away: